jeanleecole/archive/pages/Projects/metzerott_formatted.md

 For there, beyond the swaying *portière*, stood, not merely Mr. Randolph, which would have been bad enough in all conscience, but also Frank, Pinkie's only remaining brother, since Harry had died at college&mdash;some said from over-work, others from over-pleasure.

-"That's a very graceful attitude, Miss Virgie," said the <p class="pagenum">Begin page 185</p> papa genially, as Miss Dare sprang to her feet; "why change it?
+"That's a very graceful attitude, Miss Virgie," said the <hr><p class="pagenum">Page 185</p> papa genially, as Miss Dare sprang to her feet; "why change it?
 How are you? well, if your cheeks speak truly.
 And you, my little girl, many happy returns of the day.
 May you never be less happy and light-hearted than you are now.
 It did my heart good to hear your hearty laugh as I came up the stairs."

 "It was Virgie laughing, not I," said Pinkie, resolving savagely in her young mind that *her* house, when she should have one, should have uncarpeted stairs, and not a *portière* from cellar to garret.
 "And what she was laughing at, I'm sure I can't tell.
 You must ask her."